-Chair: Associate Professor Christopher Wilkins Professor: Elaine Reynolds Associate Professor: Brendon Benz
+Chair: Professor Daniel Kotzin Associate Professors: Brendon Benz and Christopher Wilkins www.jewell.edu/history-major

->> www.jewell.edu/history

-- 1. The student engages in historical analysis and interpretation.
-Therefore, the student is able to: - understand the beliefs, motives and interests of individuals and groups in the past and draw meaningful conclusions about them; - demonstrate a careful appreciation of historical context when judging historical figures and avoid viewing the past solely from the perspective of present-day values; and - evaluate cause-and-effect relationships and competing historical narratives, noting the importance of individuals, larger historical forces and contingency in driving historical change. - 2.
-The student conducts historical research.
-Therefore, the student is able to: - formulate historical questions from encounters with primary historical sources and secondary scholarly accounts of the past; - obtain historical data from a variety of sources, including library and museum collections, online databases, libraries, historic sites and oral testimony from living witnesses; and - interrogate historical data by uncovering the social, political and economic context in which it was created; evaluating the source for its credibility, authority, authenticity, internal consistency and completeness; and detecting and evaluating bias, distortion and propaganda by omission, suppression, or invention of facts. - 3.
-The student presents the results of his/her analysis and research in written and oral formats that conform to the standards of the discipline.
-Therefore the student is able to: - support interpretations with primary and secondary historical evidence in closely reasoned arguments, reaching a persuasive conclusion; - present the results of analysis and research in written essay(s) that use correct English and the Chicago notes and bibliography style for citations; and - deliver an oral presentation to his/her peers that is well organized, appropriate for the audience and clearly delivered in the allotted time.
+- 1. Students engage in historical analysis and interpretation.
+Therefore, the students are able to: - understand the beliefs, motives and interests of individuals and groups in the past and draw meaningful conclusions about them; - demonstrate a careful appreciation of historical context when judging historical figures and avoid viewing the past solely from the perspective of present-day values; and - evaluate cause-and-effect relationships and competing historical narratives, noting the importance of individuals, larger historical forces and contingency in driving historical change. - 2.
+Students conduct historical research.
+Therefore, the students are able to: - formulate historical questions from encounters with primary historical sources and secondary scholarly accounts of the past; - obtain historical data from a variety of sources, including library and museum collections, online databases, libraries, historic sites and oral testimony from living witnesses; and - interrogate historical data by uncovering the social, political and economic context in which it was created; evaluating the source for its credibility, authority, authenticity, internal consistency and completeness; and detecting and evaluating bias, distortion and propaganda by omission, suppression, or invention of facts. - 3.
+Students present the results of their analysis and research in written and oral formats that conform to the standards of the discipline.
+Therefore the students are able to: - support interpretations with primary and secondary historical evidence in closely reasoned arguments, reaching a persuasive conclusion; - present the results of analysis and research in written essay(s) that use correct English and the Chicago notes and bibliography style for citations; and - deliver an oral presentation to their peers that is well organized, appropriate for the audience and clearly delivered in the allotted time.